 The European Monetary System was created in 1979, with the primary objective of establishing a zone of monetary stability, involving both low inflation and stable exchange rates.
 The exchange rate constraint has acted as a focal point for improved policy co-ordination, and the EMS has provided a framework to enhance multilateral surveillance within the Community.
-During recent years, realignments have generally been accompanied by economic adjustment measures implemented by devaluing countries.
-More generally, participants have gradually opted for a strong currency policy stance, so putting most emphasis on domestic adjustment measures.
+Participants have gradually opted for a strong currency policy stance, so putting most emphasis on domestic adjustment measures.
 The System has evolved in response to changes in the economic and financial environment, especially improved convergence and increased capital mobility.
 Most recently the Basle/Nyborg agreement of September 1987 made some important modifications to the mechanisms of the system which result in a more balanced implementation of the exchange rate commitment by all participants.
-The procedures for surveillance were also strengthened.
-The fundamental objectives of the EMS remain unaltered, but the Basle/Nyborg agreement marks the beginning of a new phase, and experience has shown that the strengthened system has been able to cope well with the new situation even in adverse external circumstances.
+The procedures for surveiliance were also strengthened.

-The use of the ECU within the System has been limited for a number of reasons, including a creation method relying on renewable swaps which makes the amount of ECU in the System dependent upon the dollar exchange rate and the price of gold.
+The use of the ECU within the System has been limited.
 In contrast, the non-official use of the ECU has developed considerably.
 The financial sector treats the ECU in the same way as any national currency, and all the normal instruments are available in ECU, which has secured a significant place on the world bond markets.
 More recently the non-financial use has also been increasing.
-A growing number of companies and organisations use the ECU for denominating balance sheets and transactions.
-It can be expected that these developments will in turn further stimulate its financial use.